-- Staff should verify patient identification upon every encounter that requires confirmation, not just at the onset of care delivery that day – even in facilities where nurses and doctors feel they “know” their patients.
+- Staff should verify patient identification upon every encounter that requires confirmation, not just at the start of care.
+This applies even in facilities where nurses and doctors feel they “know” their patients.

-- Always make sure the medical staff knows who you are (by matching name, date of birth or other identifiers) and is following medical orders for you, not for another patient.
-And check not only when you first arrive – but at every step of your journey.
+- Always make sure the medical staff knows who you are (by matching name, date of birth, or other identifiers).
+And make sure they follow medical orders for you, not for another patient.
+Importantly, check not only when you first arrive – but at every step of your journey.
 For in-patient settings, be sure staff checks the patient ID bracelet regularly.